List of General Hospital characters introduced in the 1980s: Lou Swenson

 Lou Swenson is a fictional character on the ABC daytime soap opera General Hospital.
 She was the foster daughter of Rose Kelly.
 The role was played by Danielle von Zerneck from February 4, 1983, to April 29, 1984.
 Lou came to Port Charles in 1983 on a busload of runaway girls.
 She was spotted and met by Blackie Parrish while trying to escape from mobster Anthony Head.
 At the same, Lou stole some food.
 In late February 1983, Blackie hid Lou by bringing her to the Webbers.
 She cleaned herself up, Blackie gave her some of Amy's clothes and he hid her in the trailer at the construction site.
 Later, he took her to Port Charles University to hide, but her scavenger-like behavior attracted Rick's interests.
 In late March 1983, Blackie introduced Lou to Robert Scorpio and Burt Ramsey.
 By Mid-April Lou began attending PCU.
 On May 2, 1983, Robert and Blackie responded to Lou's screams by breaking into her dorm, as she told Robert that she came to Port Charles and got involved with Hand's prostitution ring.
 In the middle of May 1983, a judge allowed Lou to live with Rose, and an overjoyed Lou gave Blackie a tender kiss.
 In mid-Summer 1983, when Rose was ill it was up to Lou and Jake to take over Kelly's.
 It was at this point that Blackie and Lou kissed deeply and became boyfriend and girlfriend.
 Later that year, when Blackie putting a new rock band by auditioning band members, Lou dropped by to enjoy.
 In January 1984, even though Lou was furious at Rose and said that she hated her, she still went to a meeting with a social worker so that she would not be taken away from Jake and Rose.
 In mid-March 1984, the events that led to Lou's end on the show began.
 New Port Charles resident Frisco Jones joined with Blackie to help form Blackie and the Riff Raff.
 Their first big single, "Make Me Believe It," which was stolen by Blackie, began to play on the radio.
 In late March 1984, Lou was cleaning Blackie and Frisco's hotel room and was shocked to hear a tape of Josh playing the song for Blackie.
 Lou confronted Blackie about the song, but he screamed at her, called her a liar and told her to get out of his life.
 On March 28, 1984, Lou distracted the hotel clerk while Josh stole the key to Blackie's room.
 There they encountered Blackie, Frisco and Blackie's manager, Steffi Brand, who got into a struggle with Lou over the tape.
 During the fight, Lou fell and hit her head on a table.
 While Frisco called 911, Blackie cradled Lou's lifeless body in his arms.
 On March 29, 1984, Lou was taken into the emergency room at General Hospital where Dr. Alan Quartermaine attempted to save her life.
-Tragically, he was unable to save her life.
+He was unable to save her life.
 A devastated Blackie felt responsible, admitted guilt in court and was sentenced to two years in prison for his role in her death.